microsoft/Qcodes/CONTRIBUTING.rst

 Automatic Testing (CI)
 ~~~~~~~~~~~~~~~~~~~~~~

-Once your pull request is opens a number of automatic jobs are created.
+Once your pull request is opened a number of automatic jobs are created.
 These
 will run the tests and in other ways verify the correctness of the code.
 In the following we will describe what we test and provide a few tips on how to
 understand the results especially if something should fail.